contentful/vault/README.md

 public class DemoSpace { }
 ```

-> Note: this will delete any previously persisted data and reaquires them.
+> Note: this deletes any previously persisted data and reaquires them.

 Preseeding
 ----------